vorlie/MikoCheat/README.md

+# Information
+I will be not updating the offsets anymore.
+If you want to use it, update the offsets yourself and compile the project.

 # MikoCheat: A CS2 Overlay and Cheat

 MikoCheat is a proof-of-concept cheat for Counter-Strike 2 (CS2), featuring a customizable overlay built with ImGui.NET and ClickableTransparentOverlay.
 This project serves as an educational resource to understand game memory manipulation, overlay rendering, and cheat development concepts.